15 Long Haircuts for Thick Hair That Makes It Manageable

 The best haircut for thick, long hair is one that removes bulk while maintaining length and shape.
 Styles like invisible layers, U-cuts, long butterfly cuts, and soft tapering are ideal because they reduce weight through the mid-lengths and ends without making the hair look thin or choppy.
 Look for cuts that add movement without compromising fullness.

-Is longer hair better than thick hair?
+Is longer hair better for thick hair?

 Are layers good or bad for thick hair?